Humanity-Unleashed/benchmarking/README.md

 > [!Note]
 > If data is no longer available at these paths, consult the Data Collection Notion [here.](https://humanity-unleashed.notion.site/Data-Collection-131d57b83b518183b5ddc38872f6bd6e)

 The dataset being used is economic timeseries data scraped from FRED by the Data Collection team.
-This data has been mounted to the server currently at `/workspace/datasets/fred` and is stored in parquet files.
+This data has been mounted to the server currently at `/workspace/datasets/fred`.

 Data is split into two parts:

 1. Time-series data:
-    * contained in a `.parquet` file stored at `/workspaces/datasets/fred/split.parquet`
+    * `/workspaces/datasets/fred/split.parquet`
     * when read into a pd.DataFrame, it assumes the format;
 ```python
 Columns: Index(['series_id', 'history', 'forecast'], dtype='object')
 ```

 2. Metadata:
-    * ~~contained in a `.csv` file stored at `/workspaces/datasets/fred/all_fred_metadata.csv`~~ (Note: Currently there is no space to store the metadata file on /workspace, it can be downloaded via `humun_benchmark/adhoc/downloadGC.py` after API key has been retrieved from Notion- see file comments for link)
+    * `/workspaces/datasets/fred/all_fred_metadata.csv`
     * it assumes the format;
 ```python
 Data columns (total 16 columns):